Security Analysis (Proofs)

 \[\begin{aligned} \log_g(x) = (\ell_1, \ell_2, \dots, \ell_n) \in \prod_{i=1}^n \Z_{\alpha_i} \end{aligned}\]

 Definition.
-The “essential HyperLogLog function” maps each value in $C_B \times C_{2^m}$ to its HyperLogLog sample value:
+The “essential HyperLogLog function” maps each value in $C_B \times C_{2^{m-1}}$ to its HyperLogLog sample value:

-\[\begin{gathered} \bar{\hll}: C_B \times C_{2^m} \to B \times m \\[0.5em] \bar{\hll}(\bar{x}) = (b, \tz(c)) \\[0.8em] \text{where}~\log_{\bar{g}}(\bar{x}) = (b, c) \end{gathered}\]
+\[\begin{gathered} \bar{\hll}: C_B \times C_{2^{m-1}} \to \Z_B \times \set{0, \dots, m-1} \\[0.5em] \bar{\hll}(\bar{x}) = (b, \tz(c)) \\[0.8em] \text{where}~\log_{\bar{g}}(\bar{x}) = (b, c) \end{gathered}\]

-The first value, $b$, implicitly depends on the choice of semigenerator, $\bar{g}$, whereas the latter, $\tz(c)$, does not: $\tz(c)$ only depends on the multiplicative order of the $C_{2^m}$ part of $\bar{x}$, which is independent of $\bar{g}$.
+Here $c$ ranges over $\Z_{2^{m-1}}$, so $\tz(c)$ ranges over $\set{0, \dots, m-1}$ with $\tz(0) = m-1$—the saturated level into which the two rarest rungs have already collapsed.
+The first value, $b$, implicitly depends on the choice of generator, $\bar{g}$, whereas the latter, $\tz(c)$, does not: $\tz(c)$ only depends on the multiplicative order of the $C_{2^{m-1}}$ part of $\bar{x}$, which is independent of $\bar{g}$.
 The higher bits of $c$ do depend on $\bar{g}$, but the position of the last bit does not.

 The anonymity theorem

 Lemma.
-For $\bar{x}, \bar{y} \in C_B \times C_{2^m}$ we have $\bar{\hll}(\bar{x}) = \bar{\hll}(\bar{y})$ if and only if there exists $t \in \Z$ with $t = 1 \bmod{2B}$ such that $\bar{x}^t = \bar{y}$.
+For $\bar{x}, \bar{y} \in C_B \times C_{2^{m-1}}$ we have $\bar{\hll}(\bar{x}) = \bar{\hll}(\bar{y})$ if and only if there exists $t \in \Z$ with $t = 1 \bmod{2B}$ such that $\bar{x}^t = \bar{y}$.

 Proof.
 Denote the logarithms of $\bar{x}$ and $\bar{y}$ as: